-treatment requests of descendants or other legally associated individuals or groups.
-Where known, and in accordance with applicable law, cultural practices of the descendants or associated group should be followed if human remains, burial sites, or funerary objects may be encountered, are inadvertently identified or impacted, or must be disinterred.
+Principle 4: To the maximum extent possible, decision making should give deference to the treatment requests of descendants or other legally associated individuals or groups.
+Where known, and in accordance with applicable law, cultural practices of the descendants or associated groups should be followed if burial sites, human remains, or funerary objects may be encountered, are inadvertently identified, impacted, or must be disinterred.

 Principle 5: The Indigenous Knowledge held by an Indian Tribe, NHO, or other Indigenous Peoples is a valid and self-supporting source of information.
-To the fullest extent possible, deference should be provided to the Indigenous Knowledge and expertise of Indian Tribes, NHOs, and Indigenous People in the identification, documentation, evaluation, assessment, and treatment of their ancestors and funerary objects.
+To the fullest extent possible, deference should be provided to the Indigenous Knowledge and expertise of Indian Tribes, NHOs, and Indigenous Peoples in the identification, documentation, evaluation, assessment, and treatment of their burial sites, human remains, and funerary objects.

 Principle 6: Burial sites, human remains, and funerary objects are important in and of their own right.
 They may also constitute or be part of a sacred site and may include or incorporate several possible elements of historic significance including religious and cultural significance.
-The integrity of human remains, funerary objects, and burial sites is best evaluated by those that ascribe significance to them.
+The integrity of burial sites, human remains, and funerary objects is best informed by those who ascribe significance to them.

-Principle 7: Burial sites, funerary objects, and human remains are frequently associated with cultural practices, sacred sites, Indigenous Knowledge, and other forms of culturally sensitive actions and/or information unique to a people.
-Maximum effort should be taken to limit the disclosure of confidential or sensitive information through all available mechanisms including but not limited to the proper handling and labeling of records, limiting documentation to necessary information, and through the application of existing law.
+Principle 7: Burial sites, human remains, and funerary objects are frequently associated with cultural practices, sacred sites, Indigenous Knowledge, and other forms of culturally sensitive actions and/or information unique to a people.
+Maximum effort should be taken to limit the disclosure of confidential or sensitive information through all available mechanisms including, but not limited to, the proper handling and labeling of records, limiting documentation to necessary information, and through the application of existing law.

-Principle 8: The Federal Indian boarding school system directly targeted American Indian, Alaska Native, and Native Hawaiian children in the pursuit of a policy of cultural assimilation that coincided with territorial dispossession.
-In partnership with the historic preservation community, federal agencies should seek to implement the recommendations identified in the Department of Interior's Federal Indian Boarding School report by supporting community-driven identification, documentation, interpretation, protection, preservation, reclamation, and co-management of burial sites, human remains, and funerary objects across that system, including marked and unmarked burial areas, and supporting repatriation where appropriate.
+Principle 8: The federal Indian boarding school system directly targeted American Indian, Alaska Native, and Native Hawaiian children in the pursuit of a policy of cultural assimilation that coincided with territorial dispossession.
+In partnership with the historic preservation community, federal agencies should seek to implement the recommendations identified in the Department of the Interior's Federal Indian Boarding School Investigative Report by supporting community-driven identification, documentation, interpretation, protection, preservation, reclamation, and co-management of burial sites, human remains, and funerary objects across that system, including marked and unmarked burial areas, and supporting repatriation where appropriate.

-Principle 9: The legacies of colonization, including cultural assimilation, forced relocation, and slavery, have led to an uneven awareness of where and why practitioners are likely to encounter human remains, burial sites, and funerary objects across the United States and its territories.
-The historic preservation community has a key role in expanding public education to support greater awareness of and consideration for the histories and lifeways of Indian Tribes, Native Hawaiians, African Americans, and Indigenous Peoples.
+Principle 9: The legacies of colonization, including cultural assimilation, forced relocation, and slavery, have led to an uneven awareness of where and why practitioners are likely to encounter burial sites, human remains, and funerary objects across the United States and its territories.
+The historic preservation community has a key role in expanding public education to support greater awareness of and consideration for the histories and lifeways of Indian Tribes, Native Hawaiians, African Americans, and Indigenous Peoples including recognizing and respecting the historical trauma that these groups and individuals may experience.